deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/pulses-daal-lentils.md

 [Kidney bean - Wikipedia](https://en.m.wikipedia.org/wiki/Kidney_bean#Toxicity)

-## Chickpeas - Kala chana / Black chickpeas / / Bengal gram / Desi chana
+## Chickpeas - Kala chana / Black chickpeas / Bengal gram / Desi chana

 ![image](../../../media/Nutrition_Pulses-Daal-Lentils-image12.jpg)

 ### Types

-- **Black chickpeas (Bengal gram) / garbanzo beans:**These chickpeas come from India where they are sun-dried until they turn a deep rust color.
+- **Black chickpeas (Bengal gram) / garbanzo beans:** These chickpeas come from India where they are sun-dried until they turn a deep rust color.
 Like regular chickpeas, they have a deep, earthy aroma and a nutty flavor.
 Black chickpeas can be found in Indian markets and specialty food shops.

 ![image](../../../media/Nutrition_Pulses-Daal-Lentils-image13.jpg)

+### Chana dal

-- **Chana dal:**These small split desi chickpeas are sold in Indian stores and look very much like yellow split peas.
+These small split desi chickpeas are sold in Indian stores and look very much like yellow split peas.
 Chana dal have a sweet, nutty taste.
 In India, chana dal are used to make chickpea flour, while in the United States, the larger kabuli chick-peas are used for flour.
 Chana dal can be found in Indian stores and some specialty food shops.

 Chana daal, looks like a larger version of toor/tuvar or arhar daal.
 It is made by splitting a smaller cousin of the chickpea.